Samin-Sadaf7/QuestionAnswerGenerator/README.md

-# RAG Implementations for Medical Education
+# RAG Implementations for Question Generation from Medical books

 ## Overview